German Cafe tells customers to wear pool noodles to run social distance

-The owners of Cafe Rothe in Schwerin last Saturday – the town of Mecklenburg-Western Pomerania, home of German Chancellor Angela Merkel – were allowed to re-open their doors to visitors after the coronavirus restrictions were lifted.
+Last Saturday, the owners of Cafe Rothe in Schwerin – a town in the home of German Chancellor Angela Merkel’s home state of Mecklenburg-Western Pomerania – were allowed to re-open their doors to visitors after the coronavirus restrictions were lifted.

 While people enjoy the company and the atmosphere, the motto at the cafe is: “Keep social distance.”